gristlabs/mkdocs-windmill/README.md

 theme: windmill
 ```

+## Demo and documentation

+More details are on this site generated with the Windmill theme:
-See [Usage](docs/index.md) for more on installation and usage.
+- [Usage](https://gristlabs.github.io/mkdocs-windmill/#) for more on installation and usage.

-See [Customization](docs/customization.md) for extra configuration options that Windmill supports.
+- [Customization](https://gristlabs.github.io/mkdocs-windmill/#customization/) for extra configuration options that Windmill supports.